Belmond, Iowa: Economy

 The community has and continues to complete several community projects including industrial park and spec building, new elementary school, high school renovations, renovated library, new city hall, new fire station, community-owned movie theater, new daycare center, assisted living facility, street improvements, new water treatment facility, housing developments, several business expansions and developments, etc.

 Housing

 The Belmond Housing Council and the City of Belmond established the Dumond Estates 40-lot housing subdivision in 1997.
 There are two housing incentive programs available in Belmond, which emphasize building in Dumond Estates.

 Parks and recreation

 Belmond maintains several well-kept city parks.
 In recent years the Belmond community has built a new fire station, city hall, walking trail, new water treatment facility, a new medical clinic and a new $27 million hospital.
 The Iowa River flows through Belmond, past a river park.
 Belmond has a country club and golf course.
-Luick Memorial Swimming Pool features a giant water slide and has recently be updated with other water features.
+Luick Memorial Swimming Pool features a giant water slide and has recently been updated with other water features.
 There are plans to build a walking trail from Mason City to Belmond that could eventually connect to the Three Rivers Trail.